nuxt-community/composition-api/docs/content/en/useAsync.md

 However, if the call hasn't been carried out on SSR (such as if you have navigated to the page after initial load), it returns a `null` ref that is filled with the result of the async call when it resolves.

+If you load the page with SSR leave the page and return to the exact same route the function will not rerun!
+If the route changes in any way the function will rerun.

 ```ts
 import { defineComponent, useAsync, computed } from '@nuxtjs/composition-api'
 import axios from 'axios'